NUS-HPC-AI-Lab/oh-my-server/docs/nscc.md

 > > #### IMPORTANT
 > >
 > > The horovod and pytorch will remain even if you exit from the container as they are installed in the user's directory instead of container's site-package directory.
 Thus, you do not need to re-install when you start a new container.
 However, this might cause an issue if you use an image of different version.
 For example, you build horovod with a CUDA-10.2 but run horovod-based code on another CUDA-9 image and this might give you an error which I cannot foresee.

+## Container

+NSCC provides both Singularity and Docker containers.
+The containers used mostly are NGC contianers.
+The Singularity ones are obtained by converting Docker image to Singularity image.
+Some points that I have observed are that:

+1. You do not have root access in both Docker and Singularity container.
+2. `singularity shell xxx.sif` behaves interestingly different from `singularity run xxx.sif`.
+Even though both will start bash as the default shell, `singularity shell` does not source your bashrc file while `singularity run` actually does.
+So your init script in bashrc will be omitted when you execute `singularity shell`.
+It is desgined to be so and look at https://github.com/hpcng/singularity/issues/643 for more info.